alissonkhr/game-project-1/README.md

 - As a player, I would like a victory animation when I reach the time limit without losing all my lives.
 - As a player, I would like to hear an audible sound when I smash a pot so I know it worked.
 - As a player, I would like to be able to challenge another player online and have a split-screen pot smashing battle.

+### Unsolved Problems

+- I was not able to get the collision detection perfect for the player when smashing a jar, so that needs some revisiting.
+- Still new to adding audio to a site and it seems my hosted webpage does not play the audio, but locally it works fine for me.

+### Forthcoming Features

+- Add winning and losing game images or other styling instead of alerts.

+- Implement a second player and also change the way jars spawn to be more difficult and spread unevenly around the canvas.

+- Create a red flash when 5 seconds are left on the canvas' timer.